soubihabdenour/soubihabdenour.github.io/_tabs/about.md

 ## 💼 Experience Highlights

 - Conducting research on **robust federated learning** using the Flower framework
-- Presented at **USENIX Security 2024**: *“BackdoorIndicator: Leveraging OOD Data for Proactive Backdoor Detection in Federated Learning”*
 - Developed IoT and mobile applications for academic and industrial partners
 - Contributed to **WaterMed 4.0**, a PRIMA-funded international project on smart irrigation
 - Internship in **cellular network performance analysis** at Access Telecom, Algeria